X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA13texturetocolors.md

     return colors2D;
 ```

 We first initialize a new 2D array large enough to store one Color for each pixel of the texture, then we copy the data from our 1D array to the exact location inside our 2D array.
-At the end, we return this 2D array to the calling code.
+In the end, we return this 2D array to the calling code.

 ## Applying the texture to the terrain